 sudo dnf upgrade --refresh

-Install Chkrootkit Using DNF Command
+Install Chkrootkit with DNF

 After updating the system, you can install Chkrootkit using Fedora’s package manager, DNF.
-DNF is a robust and efficient tool for software management in Fedora that simplifies the installation process.
+Specifically, DNF is a robust and efficient tool for software management in Fedora that simplifies the installation process.

-Run this command to install Chkrootkit:
+Next, run this command to install Chkrootkit:

 sudo dnf install chkrootkit